giftig/qf/README.md

 approach to using an IDE or a heavyweight tool like [Metals](https://scalameta.org/metals/).

 This is used in conjunction with some delegating vim functions in order to power some lookup and import-writing features.
-It supports primarily Scala, with partial support for Python and Rust.
+It supports a few languages I use, including Scala, Python, Rust, and Go.
 I'll be adding better multi-language support as I go.

 This is a Rust rewrite of the original I wrote in python a few years ago: